What to Include in Your Acknowledgments Section

 - Who received the funding (if not the author, e.g. a supervisor)

 - Any associated fellowships

-Aside from who to include in your Acknowledgments section, it should also be stated that titles such as Mr, Mrs, Miss etc are not commonly included, but honorary titles such as Dr, Professor etc. are.
+- Titles and institutions: Titles such as Mr, Mrs, Miss, etc. are not commonly included, but honorary titles such as Dr, Professor, etc. are.
 The institutions of the acknowledged people are usually mentioned.

 Duan L., Hope J., Ong Q., Lou H-Y., Kim N., McCarthy C., Acero V., Lin M., Cui B., Understanding CRY2 interactions for optical control of intracellular signalling, Nature Communications, 2017, 8:547